- Viewing Profile: Reputation: Polygonzz

 - Provoke, This is one of my favorite abilities.
 Most people see the taunt and think, "Oh it's just PvE."
 They couldn't be more wrong.
 Whenever I see a grounding totem down, I taunt.
 It is off the GCD, has no cost, and destroys it.
 It also keeps rogues in combat going for stealths or healers going for drinks.
 It also gets spell reflects and my favorite use for it is to taunt pets.
 Those pesky hunter pets see me taunt them and chase after me behind a pillar where I then fists of fury it to death.
 I bolded this because it is the most underused ability by monks.

 - Storm, Earth, and Fire, this is another great ability.
 It has few purposes outside of PvE but it is in fact useful.
 The primary use to to stop drinks and re-stealths from healers and rogues.
 By the time a rogue or healer gets it off them it's been a good long while and the re-stealth probably never got off because we stopped them ourselves.
 Another use it for RBG's just throw them on random targets and start using Spinning Crane Kick or Rushing Jade Wind for decent AoE damage and fantastic flag spinning.
-It is also effective when putting it on a target right before a swap to get your Rising Sun Kick debuff on them to do 15% more damage instantly without having to apply Rising Sun Kick.
+Something to note is that if you get your Rising Sun Kick debuff on another target from you clone that extra 15% damage only applies to that clone and doesn't help your damage.

 - Transcendence, this ability is pretty standard.
 Put it down behind a pillar at the start of a game, put 3 healing spheres on it port out when you're in trouble, sometimes reverse port back to get to a target if they are near it, not to much to it.
 Be sure if you're on Blade's Edge or Dalaran Sewers Arena to have this up before chasing after someone who jumps.
 Make sure to keep track and have this at whatever pillar the fight is taking place mid-game.